ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-which is not the constraint we want.

 yang berbeda dengan batasan yang kita inginkan.

-To workaround this limitation, Scala defines infix classes `<:<` and
-`=:=` along with implicit evidence that always creates a *witness*

 Untuk menyiasati batasan ini, Scala mendefinisikan kelas infiks `<:<`
 dan `=:=` beserta bukti implisit yang selalu meninggalkan sebuah *saksi*